 In-show example: "Be not afraid.
 The forest nymphs have taught me how to please a woman."
 Of course, the fandom has fun with this too.

 House's expression in "Spin" has become the default image macro◊ for saying "DO WANT".
-Photoshopping it into horrific contortions like this one is also popular.
+Photoshopping it into horrific contortions like this one◊ is also popular.

-Masters seems to have had hers in her final episode, "The Last Temptation": A 16-year old girl doesn't want to let them amputate her cancerous arm (yet) so she can beat the youngest person to sail solo around the world record, but Masters wants her to do it immediately, so she drugs her, sending her into cardiac arrest, and then manipulates the parents into signing over their consent, so that the girl WAKES UP WITHOUT AN ARM and is understandably horrified.
-And oddly, this is presented as being more or less the right decision, and House doesn't object, despite the fact that she got the idea to do it from Wilson's story about Stacy and House and his leg.
+Masters seems to have had hers in her final episode, "The Last Temptation": A 16 year old girl doesn't want to let them amputate her cancerous arm (yet) so she can beat the youngest person to sail solo around the world record, but Masters wants her to do it immediately, so she drugs her, sending her into cardiac arrest, and then manipulates the parents into signing over their consent, so that the girl WAKES UP WITHOUT AN ARM and is understandably horrified.
+This is presented as being more or less the right decision, and House doesn't object, despite the fact that she got the idea to do it from Wilson's story about Stacy and House and his leg.
 She realized the crossing herself and couldn't accept it, looking like she wanted to throw up afterwards and decided to give up on the internship because of it.

 Thirteen and Foreman in Season 5, Chase and Cameron later on in the same season.